 “El complemento” is what we place after the verb.
 In basic Spanish sentences, we will often add an object, that is food, places, etc., or an adjective like “bonito” and “interesante”.

-Building simple sentences in Spanish: Examples and Practice
+How to make sentences in Spanish: Examples and Practice

 Carmen juega futbol.